Loubeurghghh/node-automation-helpers/README.md

 ## JSON Helper

-Offers the ability to laod json files if given a filepath.
+Offers the ability to load json files if given a filepath.

 ## Sleeper